lino-framework/book/docs/tutorials/polls/mysite/index.rst

     detail_layout = """
     id question
     hidden pub_date
-    ChoicesByPoll
+    ChoicesByQuestion
     """

 To add a Detail Window to a table, you simply add a :attr:`detail_layout <lino.core.actors.Actor.detail_layout>` attribute to the Table's class definition.

 Not all tables have a Detail Window.
-In our case the `Polls` table has one, but the `Choices` and `ChoicesByPoll` tables don't.
+In our case the `Questions` table has one, but the `Choices` and `ChoicesByQuestion` tables don't.
-Double-clicking on a cell of a Poll will open the Detail Window, but double-clicking on a cell of a Choice will start cell editing.
-Note that can still edit an individual cell of a Poll in a Grid Window by pressing the :kbd:`F2` key.
+Double-clicking on a cell of a Question will open the Detail Window, but double-clicking on a cell of a Choice will start cell editing.
+Note that can still edit an individual cell of a Question in a Grid Window by pressing the :kbd:`F2` key.

 After clicking the :guilabel:`New` button, you can admire